rohithnagendra/Python/README.md

 # 🐍 Python Basics

 Welcome to **Python Basics** – a collection of beginner-friendly Python programs written by **Rohith Nagendra**.
-These scripts cover fundamental programming concepts such as loops, conditions, prime numbers, HCF/LCM, Fibonacci series, and more.
+These scripts cover fundamental programming concepts such as loops, conditions, prime numbers, HCF/LCM, Fibonacci series, and reading images.

 ---